Qiskit/qiskit-metapackage/docs/aqua/circuit_collection.rst

 .. topic:: Multiple-Control U1 (MCU1) Gate

     The *Multiple-Control Rotation (mcu1)* gate, implements a U1 (`u1`)
-    rotation on a single target qubit with an arbitrary number of control qubits.
+    rotation (phase rotation) on a single target qubit with an arbitrary number of control qubits.
 The MCU1 operation takes one rotation angle as input parameter.
 No ancillary qubits are needed.
 It is efficiently implemented by using a grey code sequence for up to 8 control qubits.
 For larger number of controls this implementation gets very inefficient.

     Aqua's ``mcu1`` operation can be invoked from a ``QuantumCircuit`` object and expect a list ``control_qubits`` of control qubits and a target